 If you’ve ever wondered what a plotter is, you’re not alone.
 A plotter is a device that carries out tasks along an X and Y axis.
 Whether it’s printing a vector image or cutting vinyl signs, they both coordinate points along an X and Y axis for their functions.

 The original pen plotters were the only game in town for printing on larger paper.
-Inkjet and laser printers had not been invented.
+Inkjet printers or laser printers had not been invented.
 If you wanted larger prints you would have to wait since they were hand drawn.
 Printing presses of the time were for mass production and not short runs of wide paper.

 As technology improved modern printing methods outpaced pen type plotters.
 Technically, your average inkjet and laser printer plots an image along an X and Y axis.
-Yet the term plotter is reserved for larger format printers.
+Yet the term plotter is reserved for large format printers.

 A cutting plotter can be large enough for vinyl posters or small enough for stickers.
 Function rather than size defines them.
 You can work with many different sizes and materials with these plotters.